nasearle/publishing-build-tools/en/concepts/using-sw-precache-and-sw-toolbox/index.md

 ### Built-in Handlers

-<code>sw-toolbox</code> has five built-in handlers to cover the most common caching strategies (see the <a href="https://googlechrome.github.io/sw-toolbox/api.html#main">Tutorial: API</a> for the full list and the <a href="#strategies">Caching strategies table</a> below for a quick reference).
+<code>sw-toolbox</code> has five built-in handlers to cover the most common caching strategies (see the <a href="https://googlechrome.github.io/sw-toolbox/api.html#main">Tutorial: API</a> for the full list and the Caching strategies table below for a quick reference).
 For more information about caching strategies see the <a href="https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/">Offline Cookbook</a>.

 Let's look at an example:
 ```